Frank Kautsky: Early Kautskys

-After beginning as an independent team (debuting on November 24, 1931 on the road against the Kokomo 66ers and later at home on December 11 against the Fort Wayne Firemen), the Kautskys made their professional debut in the short-lived National Professional Basketball League for the 1932–33 season (where they finished with a 7–4 record, but were a win behind the Toledo Crimson from competing against the Akron Firestone Non-Skids in the only NPBL championship event) before returning to their independent roots the following two seasons due in part to the Great Depression.
+After beginning as an independent team (debuting on November 24, 1931 on the road against the Kokomo 66ers and later at home on December 11 against the Fort Wayne Firemen), the Kautskys made their professional debut in the short-lived National Professional Basketball League for the 1932–33 season (where they finished with a 7–4 record, but were a win behind the Toledo Crimson Coaches Tobaccos from competing against the Akron Firestone Non-Skids in the only NPBL championship event) before returning to their independent roots the following two seasons due in part to the Great Depression.
 After that point, once Kautsky gathered enough money to ensure his team would survive outside of being an independent team, they took part in the newly formed Midwest Basketball Conference, which Kautsky was a co-owner of at the time alongside Akron Firestone Non-Skids team owner and head coach Paul Sheeks and eventually became the future predecessor to the National Basketball League.
-During their first season in the newly founded conference, the Kautskys finished with the best record in the Western Division with a 9–3 record, where they then blew out the Pittsburgh YMHA's with a 46–18 score, but lost to the upstart Chicago Duffy Florals (who controversially replaced the Detroit Hed-Aids for what appeared to be monetary reasons) in a close, 39–35 championship match under a Round Robin tournament.
-Their second season there, however, finished much worse than the first, with the Kautskys finishing with a 2–5 record that season before the MBC concluded their operations.
+During their first season in the newly founded conference, the Kautskys finished with the best record in the Western Division with a 9–3 record, where they then blew out the Pittsburgh YMHA's with a 46–18 score, but lost to the upstart Chicago Duffy Florals (who controversially replaced the Detroit Hed-Aids in the inaugural MBC (later NBL) playoffs held for what appeared to be monetary reasons) in a close, 39–35 championship match under a Round Robin tournament.
+Their second season there, however, finished much worse than the first, with the Kautskys finishing with a 2–5 record that season (failing to qualify for the MBC playoffs that season entirely, even if they did have a good record once again) before the MBC technically concluded their operations.
 Once the MBC rebranded itself to the NBL (mainly as a means to stop local confusion between it and the college basketball conference called the Big Ten Conference that operates in the same, general vicinity), the Kautskys became one of the inaugural teams of the new league for that season.